NOAA-EMC/NCEPLIBS-bufr/docs/dx_tables.md

 to retrieve all of the respective PRLC, GEOP, TMDB and TMDP values in each case.
-For example, within the first subset definition TBLAEX1, we have delayed replication using the notation {PRGPTMDP}, so we could use subroutine ufbint() with STR='PRLC GEOP TMDB TMDP' to retrieve all of the replications of these mnemonics into our output USR array, where each row of USR would contain corresponding values for PRLC, GEOP, TMDB and TMDP in the first four columns, and where the return value IRET would tell us how many rows of USR were actually filled with such values (i.e. the total number of replications that were read).
+For example, within the first subset definition TBLAEX1, we have delayed replication using the notation {PRGPTMDP}, so we could use subroutine ufbint() with str='PRLC GEOP TMDB TMDP' to retrieve all of the replications of these mnemonics into our output usr array, where each row of usr would contain corresponding values for PRLC, GEOP, TMDB and TMDP in the first four columns, and where the return value iret would tell us how many rows of usr were actually filled with such values (i.e. the total number of replications that were read).

 <br>

-Alternatively, we could use subroutine ufbseq() with STR='PRGPTMDP', which would accomplish the exact same thing.
-Or, if we only wanted to know the total number of replications without actually reading out all of the respective PRLC, GEOP, TMDB and TMDP values, we could also call subroutine ufbint() with STR='{PRGPTMDP}', and the corresponding array location in USR would contain the same value that would have been returned in IRET during our earlier call to ufbint() with STR='PRLC GEOP TMDB TMDP', or during our earlier call to ufbseq() with STR='PRGPTMDP'.
+Alternatively, we could use subroutine ufbseq() with str='PRGPTMDP', which would accomplish the exact same thing.
+Or, if we only wanted to know the total number of replications without actually reading out all of the respective PRLC, GEOP, TMDB and TMDP values, we could also call subroutine ufbint() with str='{PRGPTMDP}', and the corresponding array location in usr would contain the same value that would have been returned in iret during our earlier call to ufbint() with str='PRLC GEOP TMDB TMDP', or during our earlier call to ufbseq() with str='PRGPTMDP'.

 <br>

-The second subset definition TBLAEX2 is different, because here instead of delayed replication we have fixed replication using the notation "PRGPTMDP"100, so in this case we must instead use subroutine ufbrep() with STR='PRLC GEOP TMDB TMDP' in order to read all of the respective PRLC, GEOP, TMDB and TMDP values into the first four columns of our USR array.
-However, since in this case the number of replications is fixed at 100, then the return value IRET would always be set to 100, and if there were less than 100 actual rows of available data values, then the remaining rows of USR up through row 100 would be filled out with "missing" values by the BUFRLIB software.
+The second subset definition TBLAEX2 is different, because here instead of delayed replication we have fixed replication using the notation "PRGPTMDP"100, so in this case we must instead use subroutine ufbrep() with str='PRLC GEOP TMDB TMDP' in order to read all of the respective PRLC, GEOP, TMDB and TMDP values into the first four columns of our usr array.
+However, since in this case the number of replications is fixed at 100, then the return value iret would always be set to 100, and if there were less than 100 actual rows of available data values, then the remaining rows of usr up through row 100 would be filled out with "missing" values by the BUFRLIB software.

 <br>